jupyterlab/jupyterlab/packages/faq-extension/faq.md

 This beta version of JupyterLab will be characterized by:

-* Stable and featureful enough for daily usage by most Jupyter users.
+* Stable and featureful enough for daily usage by Jupyter users.
 * Most of the commonly used features in the classic notebook are implemented.
 * Developer APIs that are approaching stability but still undergoing